mecid/mecid.github.io/_posts/2021-05-26-swiftui-wishlist-for-wwdc21.md

 ```

 You might wonder, but this is the real API that we have in SwiftUI at the moment.
 Unfortunately, it is available only for tvOS and watchOS, but I wish to see it for iOS and macOS.

+> To learn more about focus management in SwiftUI, take a look at my ["Focus management in SwiftUI"](/2020/12/02/focus-management-in-swiftui/) post.

 #### Conclusion
 SwiftUI has its own set of pros and cons.
 But for me, it is the way to go with my projects.
 I'm so excited about the upcoming WWDC and hope to see at least a part of the features I mentioned in this post.